Previous CURRENTS

 The Velvet Fist: Canadian Gay and Lesbian Liberation in 1981 Toronto

-Calla Thompson, Associate Professor, Visual Arts and 2017 Dresher Center Residential Faculty Fellow
+Calla Thompson, Visual Arts; and Spring 2017 Dresher Center Residential Faculty Fellow

 Reconsidering Yoshida Shôin, Samurai Imperial Loyalist, through his Memory Landscape

-Constantine N. Vaporis, Professor, History, and Director, Asian Studies Program and 2017 Dresher Center Residential Faculty Fellow
+Constantine N. Vaporis, History; Spring 2017 Dresher Center Residential Faculty Fellow

 The Vanguard is Never Caught Napping: Informants and Police Inside the Black Panther Party in Baltimore, 1968-1972